-Lime Injection is a well-established practice, used by most of the modern EAF’s.
-Lime injection technology provides a closed circuit environment helping in providing better and safer working environment; process controls helping consistent foaminess; and bring direct savings on lime (10%) and indirect savings on consumables.
+Lime injection is well-known and used by most of the modern EAFs.
+Lime injection technology provides a closed-circuit environment supporting a better and safer work environment; process controls to maintain consistent foaminess; and brings direct savings on lime (approximately 7-15%) and indirect savings on consumables.

-The coherent jet of lime injection, shrouded with oxygen, helps lime directed into the slag metal interface minimizing the chance of any lime particles being lost to de-dusting systems.
-This jet enables near to 100% utilization of lime injection, compared to about 80% with traditional addition through buckets or conveyors using 5th hole.
-Modern lime injection systems are able to inject material within a controlled period, hence injecting lime only when needed enabling slag foaminess during the last part of liquid steel superheat phase when the foamed slag tends to lose such status.
-These controls enable further saving of lime or dolime also helping to reduce the slag volumes and dust burden on de-dusting systems.
+The uniform jet of lime ensures it is directed into the slag-metal interface minimizing the chance of any lime particles being lost to de-dusting systems.
+This jet enables near to 100% utilization of the lime, compared to about 80% with traditional addition through buckets or conveyors using 5th hole.
+Modern lime injection systems are able to inject material within a controlled period, hence adding lime only when needed enabling slag foaminess during the last part of liquid steel superheat phase when the foamed slag tends to lose such status.
+This “tunable” control provides further savings of high-calcium or dolomitic lime, which also helps to reduce the slag volumes and dust burden on de-dusting systems.

-Lime injection brings significant cost benefits from reduction in lime consumption to process benefits (having consistency in foaminess) including but not limited to improving metallic yield, reduced melting power, reduced electrode consumption, and refractory savings.
+Lime injection brings significant cost benefits from reduction in lime consumption to process benefits including improved metallic yield, reduced melting power, reduced electrode consumption, and refractory savings.

-Carmeuse is a global leader and expert in providing the lime products and solutions customized to individual application needs in the steel industry.
+Carmeuse is a global leader and expert in providing lime products and solutions customized to individual application needs in the steel industry.
+We achieve this through our subsidiary STT, the experts in lime handling systems, and their partnership with Schenck Process.
 Carmeuse is uniquely positioned having a strong reference list and an operational lime injection pilot system capable of testing and comparing current or potential lime injection materials in multiple configurations to mimic current or potential lime injection systems in EAF.

 Technical engineers as well as experienced technicians are available for onsite diagnosis of current problem areas, recommendations for solutions and help with system implementation and startup.
-Our trained team is capable of assisting in the examination, maintenance and refurbishment of existing lime injection equipment.
+Our trained team is capable of assisting in the evaluation, auditing, refurbishment and/or installation of lime injection equipment.